Polar Satellite Launch Vehicle: Second stage (PS2)

 The second stage is powered by a single Vikas engine and carries 41.5 MT of Earth store-able liquid propellant – unsymmetrical dimethylhydrazine (UDMH) as fuel and nitrogen tetroxide (N_{2}O_{4}) as oxidiser in two tanks separated by a common bulkhead.
 It generates a maximum thrust of 800 kN.
 The engine is gimbaled (±4°) in two planes to provide pitch and yaw control by two actuators, while roll control is provided by a Hot gas Reaction Control Motor (HRCM) that ejects hot gases diverted from gas generator of Vikas engine.

 On inter-stage (1/2U) of PS2, there are two pairs of ullage rockets to maintain positive acceleration during PS1/PS2 staging and also two pairs of retro-rockets to help push away spent stage during PS2/PS3 staging.

-Second stage also carries some quantity of water in a toroidal tank at its bottom.
+Second stage also carries water in a toroidal tank at its bottom.
 Water spray is used to cool hot gases from Vikas' gas generator to about 600 °C before entering turbopump.
 Propellant and water tanks of second stage are pressurized by Helium.